 A variety of shrubs, bushes, and trees will go a long way toward attracting birds to your backyard.

-The following article will help you in developing a bird friendly landscape around your home.
+The following article will help you in developing a bird friendly landscape around your home that will attract a variety of birds.

 A landscape barren of trees and shrubs has little appeal to songbirds, no matter how many delicacies are available at a feeding station.